wpdas/alem/docs/cli.md

 Usage: alem dev [options]

 Options:
-  -p, --port <port>       Port to run the server on (default: 8080) -no-open                Disable opening the browser (default: false)
+  -n, --network <network>  Network where the app will be running (default: "mainnet") -p, --port <port>        Port to run the server on (default: 8080) -no-open                 Disable opening the browser (default: false)
 ```

 #### Command: `build`